KTHse/tinywebtex/README.md

 * Opera >= 10
 * Safari >= 4
-* Mobile browsers, like IOS Safari, Dolphin and the Android browser are beleived to work in the extent they support TinyMCE.
+* Mobile browsers, like IOS Safari, Dolphin and the Android browser are believed to work in the extent they support TinyMCE.

 ### Browsers known not to work